PureCircle and Almendra Resolve U.S. Patent Litigation

-CHICAGO, Jan.
-20, 2021 (GLOBE NEWSWIRE) -- PureCircle and Almendra reached an amicable settlement in a patent dispute in the United States relating to Almendra’s Steviarome® products and use thereof.
+SINGAPORE, Jan.
+20, 2021 /PRNewswire/ -- PureCircle and Almendra reached an amicable settlement in a patent dispute in the United States relating to Almendra's Steviarome® products and use thereof.

 As of December 31, 2020, PureCircle and Almendra voluntarily resolved the litigation with all claims and counterclaims subsequently being dismissed.